aiven/devportal/.github/vale/README.rst

 Note that the rules for ``Redis`` (needs ``™*``, and it's OK for the ``*`` not to be superscripted) and ``Apache`` (only needs ``®`` if it's not followed by one of the sub-product names) will be different.

-One day it might be nice to be able to recognise a correct use in a header that comes before all uses in body text, but that's a task for another day (and might not be possible in vale anyway).
+One day it might be nice to be able to recognise a correct use in a header that comes before all uses in body text, but that's a task for another day (and might not be possible in vale anyway) (in fact, see the `issues <ISSUES.rst>`_ file for something about that).